laharimandli/finance-management-app/README.md

 -------------------------------
 A full-stack Finance Management Mini Application built with React + Mantine UI for the frontend and Spring Boot for the backend.

-1.Technology Stack
+1. Technology Stack
 -------------------
-Frontend       React + Mantine UI + Axios
+Frontend       React + Mantine UI + Axios,
-Backend        Spring Boot (Java)
+Backend        Spring Boot (Java),
-Database       PostgreSQL
+Database       PostgreSQL,
 Build Tool     Maven

-2.Prerequisites
+2. Prerequisites
 ---------------
 you have these installed:
 - Java 17+